-Sixth-Form Pathways will better prepare students for higher studies, work
+Sixth-form pathways will better prepare students for higher studies, work

 The new programme will offer three learning pathways for students.

-These are the traditional pathways comprising the Caribbean Advanced Proficiency Examinations (CAPE), a certificate and or associate degree, or Council of Community College of Jamaica/University Council of Jamaica (CCCJ/UCJ) accredited associate degree; Technical pathway – Caribbean Secondary Education Certificate/Caribbean Advanced Proficiency Examination (CSEC/CAPE), National Council on Technical and Vocational Education and Training/Caribbean Vocational Qualification (NCTVET/CVQ) Level Two or 3three or the General pathway – CSEC, City and Guilds, and NCTVET Level Two.
+These are the traditional pathways comprising the Caribbean Advanced Proficiency Examinations (CAPE), a certificate and/or associate degree, or Council of Community College of Jamaica/University Council of Jamaica (CCCJ/UCJ) accredited associate degree; Technical pathway – Caribbean Secondary Education Certificate/Caribbean Advanced Proficiency Examination (CSEC/CAPE), National Council on Technical and Vocational Education and Training/Caribbean Vocational Qualification (NCTVET/CVQ) level two or three or the General pathway – CSEC, City and Guilds, and NCTVET level two.

 Students will be able to secure multiple qualifications within the two years and acquire college credits that will provide a head start in their tertiary studies.